List of cities in Nara Prefecture by population

-The following list sorts all cities (including towns and villages) in the Japanese prefecture of Nara with a population of more than 5,000 according to the 2020 Census.
+The following list sorts all municipalities (cities, towns and villages) in the Japanese prefecture of Nara with a population of more than 5,000 according to the 2020 Census.
 As of October 1, 2020, 27 places fulfill this criterion and are listed here.
 This list refers only to the population of individual cities, towns and villages within their defined limits, which does not include other municipalities or suburban areas within urban agglomerations.

+Population figures are retroactively calculated to correspond to 2006 municipalities and municipal borders (see also the List of mergers in Nara Prefecture).

 List

 The following table lists the 27 cities, towns and villages in Nara with a population of at least 5,000 on October 1, 2020, according to the 2020 Census.
 The table also gives an overview of the evolution of the population since the 1995 census.